Mrtrmrt/MATLAB/README.md

 Magnetic_final_T15.m - is a program, which uses poloidal_field_2.m function to calculate and visualize magnetic forcelines destribution insine and outside a tokamak

 Newton_Lorentz_many_parts.m - is a program, which uses motion.m function to visualize charged particles beam trajectory inside a neutral beam injector.
-Moreover, it calculates beam deviation in degrees and calculates the optimal koefficient to decrease magnetic field impact.
+Moreover, it calculates beam deviation in degrees and calculates the optimal сoefficient to decrease magnetic field impact.